AdrKacz/IA-SMA-Sort/README.md

 ### Action!

-Here are the agent sorting the grid.
+Below is an animation of agents sorting the grid.

 ![Agents sorting the grid](./previews/version1-preview-gif.gif)

-On the left, there is the unsorted grid, and on the right the grid after roughly **10,000** iteration.
+On the left, there is the unsorted grid, and on the right there is the grid after roughly **10,000** iterations.
 You can clearly see that the `A`'s and the `B`'s have been split.

 ![Agents sorting the grid](./previews/version1-result.png)